GuptaLaksh/GuptaLaksh/README.md

 Hi!
 I am Laksh Gupta from India.
-I am in my 4th year of Bachelor of Science degree at Ahmedabad University.
-I am a Physics major and a candidate for a minor in Mathematics.
+I have recently completed my Bachelor of Science (Honors) from Ahmedabad University, India, with a major in Physics.

+I use GitHub to host Python pipelines for photometric data analysis.

-Currently, I am working on my undergraduate thesis with Samyaday Choudhury.
+Currently, I am a research intern with the Astronomy & Astrophysics group at Ahmedabad University under Professor Samyaday Choudhury.